ElazarK/content-docs/playbooks/FireEye_Helix_Archive_Search.md

-Create an archive search in FireEye Helix, and fetch the results as events.
+Creates an archive search in FireEye Helix, and fetch the results as events.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.